 This page contains:

-• Printed Phonebook Directory
+• The Printed Phonebook Directory

-• National Directory Database
+• The National Directory Database

 • Directory Enquiry Services

-Printed Phonebook Directory
+The Printed Phonebook Directory

 Is there a printed phonebook?

-National Directory Database
+The National Directory Database

 What is the National Directory Database (NDD)?

-• be contacted by direct marketing companies.
+• be contacted by direct marketing companies

 What are the different directory listings?

-There are two different options for directory listings:
+There are two options for directory listings:

 Can I change my directory listing?